 I’ve been a Lovevery fan for many years, so I was naturally intrigued when I discovered Monti Kids.
 Monti Kids creates authentic Montessori toys for babies and toddlers.

-Nevertheless, I’m excited to share our experience with Monti Kids Level 1 as well as some comparisons between Monti Kids and Lovevery.
+I’m excited to share our experience with the Monti Kids play set for 0-3 months as well as some comparisons between Monti Kids and Lovevery.

 I plan to explore each level of the Monti Kids program with a comprehensive brand review when all is said and done.
 Please be sure to subscribe to my email newsletter for updates on the blog series: